mild-blue/txmatching/documentation/README.md

 The patient's antibodies are found by a special lab test.
 This test does not find the antibodies directly but tests which antigens (from a limited set) the patient has the antibodies against.
 The lab test can differ from lab to lab, each can use a bit different set of antigens in the test.
+This set of found antibodies is called the luminex.

 For each antigen, the test reports an MFI value, higher MFI values indicate the stronger immunological response.
 The lab then uses some cutoff value to